duckdb/duckdb-web/docs/api/c/types.md

 ### `duckdb_result_get_chunk`

 ---
+**DEPRECATION NOTICE**: This method is scheduled for removal in a future release.

 Fetches a data chunk from the duckdb_result.
 This function should be called repeatedly until the result is exhausted.

 The result must be destroyed with `duckdb_destroy_data_chunk`.